CaoRuiming/bpr-wordpress/wp-content/plugins/powerpress/readme.txt

 Importing your podcast feed(s) into PowerPress is super easy!
 Simply paste your RSS feed URL into PowerPress’ Import Podcast tool.
 Importing your existing RSS feed into PowerPress pulls your episode posts into your site, then you can optionally migrate your media to your Blubrry Podcast Hosting account with only a couple of clicks.

 = PowerPress in Your Language =
-[PowerPress is available in a number of languages](https://create.blubrry.com/resources/powerpress/powerpress-language/).
+[PowerPress is available in a number of languages](https://blubrry.com/support/powerpress-documentation/powerpress-language/).
 Starting with PowerPress 7.0, translations have been  managed through [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/powerpress/), making translations easier to set up  and update.
 If you’re interested in translating PowerPress, please [contact us](https://blubrry.com/contact/#translate).

 Translators will receive the following from us as a thank you for contributing:

-* Free [Blubrry Professional podcast statistics](https://blubrry.com/services/podcast-statistics/) account for your podcast
+* Free [Blubrry Standard podcast statistics](https://blubrry.com/services/podcast-statistics/) account for your podcast
 * Credit for their contribution listed in the [PowerPress WordPress.org Translators list](https://wordpress.org/plugins/powerpress/#other_notes)
 * A link to your website or social media profile.

 = Need Help? =
-Contact the Blubrry Support team and look through the PowerPress [documentation](https://create.blubrry.com/resources/powerpress/powerpress-documentation/) we’ve created.
+Contact the Blubrry Support team and look through the PowerPress [documentation](https://blubrry.com/support/powerpress-documentation/powerpress-documentation/) we’ve created.

 = Contributors =
 * Angelo Mandato, CIO [Blubrry](http://www.blubrry.com) - Plugin founder, architect and lead developer